-

 - Don’t sweep leaves and yard waste into storm drains

-Help protect our environment.
-If you see illicit discharge occurring in the St. Helens community, you can report it by clicking on the button below to fill out a short form.
-A City of St. Helens staff member will investigate the report after it is received.
+If you see a suspicious spill, illegal dumping of chemicals or other substances, or notice an illicit discharge occurring, Click on the Button Below to Report it and a City of St. Helens staff member will investigate the report after it is received.